How to Customize WordPress Editor Styles for Better Visual Consistency

 WordPress is updated regularly, about 2 or 3 times a year.
-In each of its new release, it introduces either some new feature additions or some improvements to the existing ones.
-In this post, we will be discussing one WordPress feature that I think is overlooked by many, that is the Editor Styles.
+With each new release, it introduces either some new features or improvements to the existing ones.
+In this post, we will discuss one WordPress feature that is often overlooked: Editor Styles.

-Prior to version 3.0, where this feature was first introduced, you frequently need to refresh your page to see how your post looks like on the front side.
-This is due to the fact that the content styles at the WordPress TinyMCE editor are quite different from one at the front-side.
-The styles in the front-side come from the theme styles.css, while the editor styles are specified from the WordPress core function.
+Before version 3.0, where this feature was first introduced, you frequently needed to refresh your page to see how your post looked on the front end.
+This is because the content styles in the WordPress TinyMCE editor are different from those on the front end.
+The styles on the front end come from the theme’s styles.css, while the editor styles are specified by the WordPress core function.

 60+ Most Wanted WordPress Tricks and Hacks (Updated)